vectordotdev/vector/rfcs/2021-11-03-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 Vector event ingested representing APM stats will have to be routed along with traces, and most often they will follow a different path that other plain metrics/logs received from a `core-agent`.
-Thus it is suggested to re-arrange the `datadog_agent` source, many option are available (Additional details on what exactly are "Datadog Agents" can be found in the trace support [RFC][trace-support-pr] and may provide relevant context for undermentionned points):
+Thus it is suggested to re-arrange the `datadog_agent` source, many option are available (Additional details on what exactly are "Datadog Agents" can be found in the trace support [RFC][trace-support-pr] and may provide relevant context for undermentioned points):

 * Keeping a single `datadog_agent` source:
   * and add a settings to switch between agent kind: `agent: <TYPE>` where `<TYPE>`